Strategy 2025-2030_Page_20

 What We Do

-Our team of staff and volunteers are dedicated to:
+Our team of staff and volunteers are dedicated working collaboratively to:

-• Ensuring everyone, regardless of age, background or circumstances, has access to football, sport and an active, healthy lifestyle.
+• Ensure everyone, regardless of age, background or circumstances, has access to opportunities to improve their physical and mental health.

-• Providing a sense of belonging for all within our community.
+• Provide a sense of belonging for all within our community.

-• Opening Rugby Park as an inclusive, safe space to come and socialise, improve your wellbeing, enhance your prospects, and upskill.
+• Open Rugby Park as an inclusive, safe space to come and socialise, improve your wellbeing, enhance your prospects, and upskill.

 Programmes